 World Environment Day is celebrated every year on 5 June to bring attention to environmental problems such as illegal wildlife trade, climate change, habitat degradation, biodiversity loss, and many other challenges.

-The celebration of this day provides us with an opportunity to broaden the basis for an enlightened opinion and responsible conduct by individuals, enterprises and communities in preserving and enhancing the environment, according to the United Nations.
+The celebration of this day provides us with an opportunity to broaden the basis for an enlightened opinion and responsible conduct by individuals, enterprises,?and communities in preserving and enhancing the environment, according to the United Nations.

-Since it began in 1972, citizens from all over have launched thousands of campaigns to encourage others to contribute in implementing positive environmental action.
+Since it began in 1972, citizens from all over have launched thousands of campaigns to encourage others to contribute to implementing positive environmental action.
 This years theme, Connecting People to Nature, invites people to think how they are part of nature and how intimately they depend on it.

 We at the ASEAN Centre for Biodiversity join people everywhere in celebrating World Environment Day.
 We call on everyone to look at the interconnectedness among humans, plants, animals, and other species in the web of life, and think of ways to be part of the solution in addressing environmental challenges, said ACB Executive Director Roberto V. Oliva.

 According to ACB, there are a number of ways by which people can connect with nature.
 Be a biodiversity hero by knowing more about the web of life and the hundreds of things you can do to conserve biodiversity.
 Plant a tree.
 Initiate a clean-up activity.
 Start a simple biodiversity education activity in your community.
-Be a citizen volunteer in an environment protection group.
-Every step ? big or small, counts.
+Be a citizen volunteer in an environmental protection group.
+Every step, big or small, counts.
 We can be biodiversity heroes not only during World Environment Day, but every day, Oliva shared.